ImageMagick

 The open source C library ImageMagick has provided functionality for applying different types of effects to images.
 It has provided several important functions such as blurring, sharpening, threshold, creating shadows, feathering shapes, or tinting an image using a couple of lines of C code.
 There some special blur effects like radio blur and motion blur are also supported.

-Apply Tiled Font Effect via C API
+How to Apply Tiled Font Effect via C API?

 magick_wand = NewMagickWand();